I Was Looking for Charles Willeford: 2020 update (originally posted 2012)

 How can one be emotionally vulnerable and be a soldier?
 The answer is: you can’t.
 Willeford didn’t get out of the Army when he was teenager.
 He stayed there for twenty years and killed a lot of men.
 He lost a lot of sensitivity.

-Earlier in Something About a Soldier Willeford and another buddy roar with laughter at someone even more hapless than a one-legged man: A few hours before an Igorot is shot by the authorities for cannibalism, he is chased around his cell by a drunk Texan who wants to convert the Igorot to Christianity (so that the Igorot could be forgiven and go to heaven).
+In the barracks, Willeford and his friend D’Angelo observed a strange scenario: A few hours before an Igorot is shot by the authorities for cannibalism, he is chased around his cell by a drunk Texan who wants to convert the Igorot to Christianity (so that the Igorot could be forgiven and go to heaven).

 “You know,” D’Angelo said after we sat down at the table and filled our plates, “that was the hardest I’ve ever laughed in my life.
 My stomach still hurts.
 But I don’t think I’ll ever tell anybody about it.”